elasticrash/kubels.nvim/README.md

 # kubels
 ## Description

-This is a really basic plugin that I wrote for telescope.
+This is a really basic Kubernetes plugin that I wrote for telescope.

 This is mostly to see how I can write a useful plugin in telescope and get a little bit familiar with lua.

 It doesn't do much.